kenshoo/python-style-guide/README.md

 Prefer string formatting instead of string concatenation.

-Besides for being cleaner this optimizes performance (less work for GC)
+--> indent this - Besides for being cleaner this optimizes performance (less work for GC)

 ```python
 # bad